timhul/ClassicSim/README.md

 Upcoming features and bug fixes that are merged but not yet built and made available as a release:

+None (available release is up to date with the latest on master).

+# Release notes

+## v0.1-alpha-2 (released 2018-11-08):

 * Full sim with stat weight calculations.
 * Debuff uptime statistics.
 * Use trinkets supported in rotation (Diamond Flask, Zandalarian Hero Medallion, Earthstrike, Badge of the Swarmguard,